cxsquared/portfolio-v3/src/pages/blog/a-year-of-3d-printing/index.md

 ![3D Printed Winterfell](winterfell.jpg)

-You can download the file on [Thingiverse][WinterfellLink]
+You can download the file on [Thingiverse][winterfelllink]

 ## My Own Printer

 For my birthday this year I finally got my own printer.
-I purchased the [MonoPrice Maker Select] which is a relatively cheap (around $300) entry level printer.
+I purchased the [MonoPrice Maker Select] which is a relatively cheap (around \$300) entry level printer.
 This printer was actually a recommended printer from the [3D Printing subreddit].
 If you are interested in getting into 3D printing you really can't go wrong with this printer.
 It prints pretty good straight out of the box and is easy enough to start getting awesome prints from.
 This is actually a whole lot easier than the printer I helped get working.
 There are only two parts that need to be screwed together and a few cables that need plugged in.
 If you end up getting this printer here's a super helpful [guide on the printer].

-Here's on of my first prints of [Benchy][BenchyLink] which is a sort of standard test print.
+Here's on of my first prints of [Benchy][benchylink] which is a sort of standard test print.

 ![First Benchy Test Print](benchy.jpg)